zendframework/zend-expressive/doc/book/cookbook/setting-locale-without-routing-parameter.md

 If it does find one, it uses the language to setup the locale.
 It also:

 - amends the request with a truncated path (removing the language segment).
-- adds the langauge segment as the base path of the `UrlHelper`.
+- adds the language segment as the base path of the `UrlHelper`.

 ```php
 namespace Application\I18n;